-In January 2013, we filed a shelf registration statement on Form S-3 (the "S-3" or the "S-3 Shelf").
-The S-3 Shelf was declared effective in February 2013.
-Under the S-3 Shelf we established an ATM Facility with Ascendiant Capital Markets, LLC ("Ascendiant") via an ATM Agreement in June 2013.
-Under the ATM Agreement, we offered and sold shares of our common stock from time to time through the Ascendiant, acting as sales agent, in ordinary brokerage transactions at prevailing market prices.
-Under the ATM Facility, during fiscal 2014, we issued 3,306,334 shares of our common stock at an average price to the public of \$3.02 per share, receiving net proceeds from the ATM Facility of approximately \$9,698,000.
+In January 2013, we filed the Form S-3 Shelf.
+The Form S-3 Shelf was declared effective in February 2013.
+Under the Form S-3 Shelf we established an ATM Facility with Ascendiant via an ATM Agreement in June 2013.
+Under the ATM Agreement, we offered and sold shares of our Common Stock from time to time through the Ascendiant, acting as sales agent, in ordinary brokerage transactions at prevailing market prices.
+Under the ATM Facility, during fiscal 2014, we issued 330,633 shares of our Common Stock at an average price to the public of \$30.20 per share, receiving net proceeds from the ATM Facility of approximately \$9,698,000.

-Also in fiscal 2014, we entered into an Underwriting Agreement with Roth Capital Partners, LLC on April 4, 2014, with respect to the issuance and sale in an underwritten public offering of an aggregate of 3,800,000 shares of our common stock at a price of \$3.10 per share (the "public offering") The Underwriting Agreement contained customary representations, warranties and agreements by us, customary conditions to closing, indemnification obligations, and a 90 day lock-up period that limited transactions in our common stock by us.
+Also in fiscal 2014, we entered into an Underwriting Agreement with Roth Capital Partners, LLC on April 4, 2014, with respect to the issuance and sale in the Public Offering of an aggregate of 380,000 shares of our Common Stock at a price of \$31.00 per share (the "public offering") The Underwriting Agreement contained customary representations, warranties and agreements by us, customary conditions to closing, indemnification obligations, and a 90 day lock-up period that limited transactions in our Common Stock by us.
 Net proceeds from the Public Offering, which was completed in early April 2014, were approximately \$10,828,000.